nm-dcs/nm-dcs/README.md

 - 👋 Hi, I’m @nm-dcs
 - 👀 I’m interested in genomics, bioinformatics, machine learning and data
 - 🌱 I’m currently learning too many things to name
-- 💞️ I’m looking to collaborate on biodiverstiy data management tooling
+- 💞️ I’m looking to collaborate on biodiversity data management
 - 📫 How to reach me daniel.swan@naturemetrics.co.uk or https://twitter.com/drdanielswan or @danielswan@genomic.social on Mastodon

 <!---